-Enclosed please find eight copies of the NC Capital Area MPO's FY 2020 Unified Planning Work Program.
-This Program was adopted by the MPO's Executive Board on February 20, 2019.
+Attached please find a copy of the NC Capital Area MPO's FY 2021 Unified Planning Work Program.
+This Program was adopted by the MPO's Executive Board on February 19, 2020.

 This program also serves as the Urban Area's Metropolitan Planning Program (Section 5303) grant application for Federal Transit Administration transportation planning funds.
 A complete description and budget of planning activities is included in the UPWP.
 The grant amount requested is the \$229,200 allocation amount, which will be matched with local funds of \$37,200 and North Carolina State funds of \$37,400.
 The City of Raleigh is the designated grant recipient for Section 5303 grant funds.